Orange Creamsicle Bundt Cake

 - Make the cake batter.
-Using an electric mixer, beat together the eggs, oil, milk, orange juice, and vanilla.
+Using an electric mixer, beat together the eggs, oil, milk, orange juice, orange zest, and vanilla.
 Slowly add in the flour, sugar, baking powder, and salt.
-Continue to beat until ingredients are fully incorporated and smooth.
+Continue to beat until the ingredients are fully incorporated and smooth.
 Pour the batter into the prepared bundt pan.

 - Bake the cake.
 Bake 50 to 55 minutes, until a tester inserted into the cake comes out clean and the cake springs back gently when pressed with a finger.

 - Make the syrup.
-While cake bakes, whisk together the confectioners sugar and orange juice for the syrup.
-After removing cake from the oven, leave cake in pan and poke holes all over the cake with a long skewer.
+While the cake bakes, whisk together the confectioners' sugar and orange juice for the syrup.
+After removing the cake from the oven, leave the cake in the pan and poke holes all over the cake with a long skewer.
 Pour the syrup over the cake and allow the cake to sit in the pan for 1 hour so the syrup absorbs.
 After an hour, invert onto a cooling rack and cool completely.